Teams Private Chats

 - Each license is applied to a single team and expires 12 months after its purchase date.

 Ensure consent has been given for the Teams application permission.
-Use MigrationWiz-Teams-FullControl for both the source and destination.

 Ensure you are signed in as a Global Admin in the Office 365 Admin Portal.

-Go to MigrationWiz-Teams-FullControl and consent to the app access when prompted.
+- To enable permission at the Destination, go to MigrationWiz-Teams-FullControl and consent to the app access when prompted.

 Create new Security Group named “MigrationWiz” on the Office 365 Admin Portal.
 If you have not created a security group before, follow Microsoft's instructions.